hanqizhu/Hokkaido-Travel/README.md

   * First the image divs will become smaller and smaller, then they will change from 3 or 4 items per line to 2 items per line.

-2. Also, the images linked with pages in the home page are also responsive.
+2. Also, the images linked with pages in the [home page](https://hanqizhu.github.io/ResponsiveTest/index.html) are also responsive.

    * Similarly, they will become smaller and smaller at first, then they changes from 4 items per line to 2 items per line.

-3. The navigation bar will also change to 2 lines when the viewport width becomes small.
+3. For all pages, the navigation bar will also change to 2 lines when the viewport width becomes small.

-4. And the font sizes of the text in my pages will be smaller.
+4. For all pages, the font sizes of the text in my pages will be smaller and adjusted with width.

 5. In addition, the background image will change when the orientation is landscape.